datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Sparkfun RGB Rotary Encoder/Sparkfun RGB Rotary Encoder.md

 # Sparkfun RGB rotary encoder

-Encoders can measure the rotation of a shaft. there are two main types :
+Encoders can measure the rotation of a shaft.
+There are two main types of encoders:
 * Absolute - this type of encoders relate information about the absolute position of the shaft;
 * Incremental - this type of encoders relate information on the relative motion of the shaft of the encoder, i.e. changes in the position of its shaft, but not its absolute position.

-The Sparkfun RGB rotary encoder is one of the most common types for general electronics, a quadrature rotary encoder (a type of incremental encoder), and is rather similar to a potentiometer, however its rotation is infinite is both directions.
+The Sparkfun RGB rotary encoder is one of the most common types for general electronics, a quadrature rotary encoder (a type of incremental encoder), and is rather similar to a potentiometer; however its rotation is infinite in both directions.
 It also possesses full RGB illumination of the shaft, with the shaft also doubling as a clickable button.

-#### Functionality
+## Functionality

 This encoder is conveniently soldered into a breakout board, for easy use with a breadboard and access of its I/O.  With the help of the following diagram we can see how this encoder works.